jaydeepjadav/mobile-phone-price-pred.-Classification-project-/README.md

 And in this last chart we can get a brief idea that in which month of the year how much tickets were sold or which months are best months for tickets market.
 ![image](https://github.com/jaydeepjadav/nairobi-public-transport-Regression-project-/assets/120647862/fcbba85a-4568-4698-aa3a-c05767ae38ee)

+### Conclusion
+Conclusion of EDA:

+Kisii is most 'travelled from' place
+In Kisii and Kijauri shuttle are used more than buses Where as in rest of the origin place buses are dominating the market.
+Most of the tickets were sold between November and May.

+Conclusion of Model implementation:

+I tried 5 models:

+Linear Regression

+Ridge Regression

+Lasso Regression & tuned hyperparameter with GridSearch CV

+Random Forest Regression & tuned hyperparameter with GridSearch CV

+XGBoost Regression & tuned hyperparameter with GridSearch CV

+And out of all hyperparameters tuned XGBoost Regressor algorithm gives the best results with an accuracy of around 84%.